robblovell/mojio-js-sdk/readme.markdown

 <script src="https://djaqzxyxnyyiy.cloudfront.net/mojio-js.js"></script>
 ```

-If you are in a node envirionment, use npm:
+If you are in a node environment, use npm:

 ```
 npm install mojio-js